peggy1502/Amazing-Resources/README.md

 # Amazing Resources
-List of references and online resources that I find very useful 👍
+List of references and online resources that I find very useful.

 ## 👍 Courses / Tutorials